 I’m adverse to victim blaming, so it makes me nervous to point out how the women were dressed but I’m regularly subjected to complaints from—particularly—younger women how they aren’t viewed as whole beings by men.** Well, I’d like to suggest that if you arrange your boobs like jewelry or wear virtually see-through yoga pants to many functions then some personal responsibility should probably be taken.

-A male friend observed that almost no woman looks good in spandex—and he’s right, since real women aren’t photo-shopped.
+A male friend observed that almost no woman looks good in spandex—and he’s right, since real women aren’t photo-shopped to unrealistic standards that apparently he’s still carrying around.
 Another friend groused how he was attempting to read small words displayed across a woman’s chest and when she objected, he snapped, “Don’t put fine print on places you don’t want me to study.”
 And then I saw a 20s woman sporting pink short-shorts with “JUICY” spelled out in puffy paint across her butt.
-Can she really be too offended if men cat-call her?
-We’re so used to female sexualization slathered ubiquitously that it appears some women think revealing clothing is dressing up and they’re “shocked” to the effect it brings.
+Can she really be too surprised if men cat-call her?
+We’re so used to female sexualization slathered ubiquitously that it appears some women think revealing clothing is dressing up and they’re ‘shocked’ to the effect it brings.

 In the USA, most men wear such baggy swimsuits it’s a wonder they can swim.
 A Speedo is nary to be found.
 Why?
 Too contouring, they say.
-You mean, like leggings worn as pants?
+You mean, like leggings revealing a camel toe?
 As a woman who swims in board-shorts and a tank top, I also don’t like so much exposure—mostly out of comfort.
 I enjoy swimming, jumping, bending, without having to constantly consider what my suit might decide to lay bare.
 I’m wondering if much of women’s styles are deliberately designed to create a clothing “malfunction.”
 How titillating.
 Not.

 Before I get flamed as a reactionary prude, let’s fabricate a check point.
 Remove sexualization in media and replace it with, say, eating or sleeping: a snoozing (not suggestively) woman on a shiny new car, a woman swallowing a banana or popping strawberries into her mouth (as a regular person would eat them).
 Anyone remember what that naturally looks like?
 Sex should be a non sequitur here.